 Why did you choose string teaching as a career?

-I've been fortunate to have had a number of great teachers who were tough as nails.
-Not only were they sticklers for setting the bar high, but incredibly passionate, nurturing and encouraging.
+I've been fortunate to have had several great teachers and mentors who were tough as nails.
+Not only were they sticklers for setting the bar high, but incredibly passionate, nurturing, and encouraging.
 Knowing how those incredible teachers changed my life, and how important music is to the development of the brain, spurred me on to carry on their work.
-Our window of opportunity to teach is very small, in the scheme of things, so to give and to pass on, is the most fulfilling purpose in my life.
+Our window of opportunity to teach is tiny, in the scheme of things, so to give and to pass on, is the most fulfilling purpose in my life.

 Music is for everyone.
-Once we trust and realise our own potential, patiently plan and use self-discipline to carry it out in small steps, violin becomes a lifelong skill that brings endless joy to so many people.
-This process I find fascinating, and totally rewarding, which is why I chose to become a Strings teacher.
+Once we trust and realise our own potential, patiently plan and use self-discipline to carry it out in small steps, music becomes a lifelong skill that brings endless joy to so many people.
+This process I find fascinating, and totally rewarding, which is why I became a Strings teacher.

 Who inspires you and why?

 "I believe you have all the talent and creativity you need.
 What you can control is how hard you work.
 You can make sure you work harder than anyone else."
 Lang Lang, concert pianist.